qr243vbi/noogle-magisk/README.md

 ## Build

-0. Use Linux, Mac or WSL on Windows
+0. Use any PC with bash shell preinstalled
 1. Install `zip`, `curl`, `jq` if not present
 2. [Download APKs manually](https://microg.org/download.html) and place in `apk/` directory or run `./scripts/download-apks.sh`
 3. Run `scripts/build-noogle-microg.sh`